a-paxton/dual-conversation-constraints/dual-conversation-constraints.md

-# High- and Low-Level Constraints on Coordination during Conversation: Data Analysis for Paxton & Dale (in preparation)
+# High- and Low-Level Constraints on Coordination during Conversation: Code for Paxton & Dale (under review)

-This R markdown provides the basis for our manuscript, "Interpersonal movement coordination responds to high- and low-level conversational constraints" (Paxton & Dale, in preparation).
+This R markdown provides the basis for our manuscript, "Interpersonal movement synchrony responds to high- and low-level conversational constraints" (Paxton & Dale, under review).
 The study explorse how high-level (i.e., conversational context) and low-level (i.e., visual stimuli) constraints affect interpersonal coordination during conversation.
 We quantify coordination using amplitude of movement from head-mounted accelerometers (using Google Glass; see Paxton, Rodriguez, & Dale, 2015, *Behavior Research Methods*).

 To run these analyses from scratch, you will need the following files:

 -   `./data/prepped_data-DCC.csv`: Contains experimental data.
+All data for included dyads are freely available in the OSF repository for the project: `https://osf.io/x9ay6/`.
 -   `./supplementary-code/libraries_and_functions-DCC.r`: Loads in necessary libraries and creates new functions for our analyses.
 -   `./supplementary-code/continuous_rqa_parameters-DCC.r`: Identifies the appropriate parameters for continuous cross-recurrence quantification analysis (CRQA).

 Additional files will be created during the initial run that will help reduce processing time.
+Several of these files--including the chosen CRQA parameters, the final plotting dataframe, and the final analysis dataframe---are available as CSVs from the OSF repository listed above.

-**Written by**: A. Paxton (University of California, Berkeley) and R. Dale (University of California, Merced) <br>**Date last modified**: 3 October 2016
+**Written by**: A. Paxton (University of California, Berkeley) and R. Dale (University of California, Merced) <br>**Date last modified**: 3 December 2016

 ------------------------------------------------------------------------